EventStore/EventStore/README.md

 - `platformToolset` - C++ toolset to use - v110, v100, WindowsSDK7.1 (defaults to the latest we can guess at)
 - `forceNetwork` - true if you want to force the script to get dependencies even if Windows thinks theres no network connection (otherwise we don't try to avoid sometimes lengthy delays).

+####Building the Event Store from Visual Studio

+If you want to build from Visual Studio, it's necessary to first build from the command line in order to build `js1.dll` which incorporates V8.
+When this is available in the `src\EventStore\Libs\` directory, it is possible to build the `src\EventStore\EventStore.sln` solution from within Visual Studio (this is largely speaking the same as using the psake build script in "Quick" mode).

+When building through Visual Studio, there are PowerShell scripts which run as pre- and post-build tasks on the EventStore.Common project, which set the informational version attribute of the EventStore.Common.dll assembly to the current commit hash on each build and then revert it.

+Unfortunately Visual Studio runs these scripts in 32-bit PowerShell.
+Since it's most likely that you're running 64-bit PowerShell under normal circumstances, the execution policy of 32-bit PowerShell will probably prohibit running scripts. *There is a batch file in the root of the repository named `RunMeElevatedFirst.cmd` which will set the execution policy for 32-bit PowerShell if you run it as Administrator.
+Obviously you may want to audit what the script does before executing it on your machine!*

 ###Debug Builds on Linux (Ubuntu 12.04) / Mono